Luo-siyu/Luo-siyu.github.io/_posts/2021-11-28-Expedition-post.md

 What kinds of research could people do using the information in Hansard as a resource?

 ## Answer
-Hansard has several bills cover a wide range of information so that there are plenty of researches people can do by using the informationin Hansard as resource, including and going beyond all kinds of topics as follows:
+Hansard has several bills cover a wide range of information so that there are plenty of research people can do by using the informationin Hansard as resource, including and going beyond all kinds of topics as follows:

 1.Medical Research